 For those of you who have never heard of Google My Business, its a free, easy-to-use tool that allows businesses with physical retail locations to manage how they appear on Google Search and Maps.
 Manage is the keyword here since businesses are going to be catalogued and displayed on Google anyway.GMB gives you the ability to control what people see, how they can contact you, and update them over time.

 Show up in Google search results

-Few factors can influence a potential customer’s purchase decision as much as online reviews.
+Pro Tip: If you’re just getting started with GMB and there are reviews from days, weeks, or months ago, respond to (most of) them anyway.
+Maybe that customer isn’t in the market anymore but other people can use your answer as a reference.
+That said, you can probably skip a review if it’s not at all current, e.g. it’s from years ago and you no longer offer the product or service in question.
+Few factors can influence potential customers purchase decision as much as online reviews.
 As customers leave reviews, and as you deliver customer service to them when they do, the number of reviews you get will increase which will reflect very highly on the overall perception of your brand to new customers.

 How to optimize your Google My Business profile

 Since Google My Business is a free tool, sometimes businesses are less incentivized to optimize it.
 Your Google My Business profile will only be as powerful and useful as you make it and there are a few things you should do to really make it work for you.

 Set your categories & attributes

 These aspects of your GMB profile may not seem too important but they are to Google for displaying results.
 A business called Downtown Coffee may expect to show up in search results for someone who’s downtown and craving a cup but all that customer will see are competitors if they’ve filled out their categories Downtown Coffee has not.